7 Types of Detention Orders In Singapore: What You Should Know

 1. Detention Order (DO) For Youths

-This is only applicable to young offenders below the age of 16.
+This applies only to young offenders under 16.
 The Youth Court may issue a DO to detain the individual for up to 6 months, until they are rehabilitated, or reach 18.
 Should the Youth Court impose a DO together with a Probation Order, the detention period should not exceed 3 months.
 However, the DO may be extended, if further offences are committed during the initial detention period.

 2. Weekend Detention Order (WDO)